Sales

 Let’s deep dive (pun intended) into it.

-At trumpet, we’ve seen how pods interactive Digital Sales Rooms let reps engage only the most qualified buyers, bringing key content, conversations, and next steps into one space.
+At trumpet, we see this play out through Pods.
+Interactive Digital Sales Rooms let reps engage only qualified buyers by centralising content, conversations, and next steps in one place.
 Less noise.
 More momentum.

-68% of deep sellers say connecting with non-decision-makers helps move deals forward.
-These hidden champions can actually shorten sales cycles by 17%.
+68% of deep sellers say engaging non decision makers helps move deals forward.
+These hidden champions can shorten sales cycles by 17%.

 From shallow to deep: building sales teams that thrive